LaSurprise/Shiny/README.md

 Some features have been added just to manipulate sliders and others kind of input.

-Shiny Application has two parts : ui.R and server.R files

-Doc.md gives more details on what you need to do so that everything will be OK.
+Doc.Rmd gives more details on what you need to do so that everything will be OK.

 Tests were perfect with RStudio.